 The biggest one?
 Double-storey homes tend to be bigger.

-And a bigger home means you’ll need more powerful heating and cooling to maintain your comfort – luckily, that’s one of the main selling points for ducted heating and cooling systems!
+And a bigger home means you’ll need more powerful heating and cooling to maintain your comfort – luckily, that’s one of the main selling points for ducted heating and cooling systems in Melbourne !

 Ducted systems are powerful, and offer the type of coverage that would otherwise require multiple split systems working together.